Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

 All my creations have something fluid, impalpable.
 The perfume must settle on the skin like a breath, a ray of sunshine.
 I seek power in lightness.

-Maybe the fact that I never set myself limits.
-And that I have always claimed a certain freedom to be and to create.
-Firmenich was in the 1970s a universe with strict codes that I managed to overcome.
-I also believe that I have the ability to capture people's souls, to enter into a relationship with others, whether financial or laboratory technician.
-By wanting to be loved.
-I will be 70 next year and I continue to think like a child, to hold nothing back, to seek emotion in everything I create.
+Maybe the fact that I never set myself any limits.
+And that I always claimed a certain freedom to be and to create.
+In the 1970s, Firmenich was a universe with strict codes that I managed to overcome.
+I also believe that I have the ability to capture people's souls, to enter into a relationship with others, whether they are financiers or laboratory technicians.
+Out of a desire to be loved.
+I'm going to be 70 years old next year and I continue to think like a child, to not forbid myself anything, to seek emotion in everything I create.

 What is it like to live with over 500 perfume creations in your head?

-A lot of emotions.
-When I smell them in the street, I turn around to see the features, the look, of the person wearing them.
-If the trail is heavy, I avoid it, for fear of falling on a red angora sweater and a face with too much makeup.
-Sometimes, coming across a masterpiece like Shalimar by Guerlain, which dates back more than twenty years, I am surprised at the timelessness of the perfumes.
+Lots of emotions.
+When I smell them in the street, I turn around to see the features, the allure, of the person wearing them.
+If the scent is heavy, I avoid it, for fear of coming across a red angora sweater and an overly made-up face.
+Sometimes, when I come across a masterpiece like Shalimar by Guerlain that is over twenty years old, I am surprised by the timelessness of perfumes.
 I rediscover some of my perfumes on others too.
 Coming home recently, I kissed my wife, in white cashmere, sitting in the living room, it was sunny.
 She smelled so good.
 I asked her what she was wearing.
-It was Bloom by Gucci, one of my latest designs!
+It was Bloom by Gucci, one of my latest creations!
 Beautiful perfumes always have a mysterious power of seduction.

 Of course.
 In private clinics and luxury boutiques, people almost always smell good.
-They know the importance of scents that complete the look and reassure in a certain way.
-I particularly like the Hermessence collection by Hermès or the Bulgari fragrances, which are lightly scented.
+They know the importance of scents that perfect the look and reassure in a certain way.
+I particularly like the Hermessence collection by Hermès or the Bulgari fragrances that perfume everything lightly.
 The olfactory imprint is discreet, chic.

-Yes, at one time too heady perfumes were forbidden to the staff of certain New York gourmet restaurants.
-The way we wear perfume says a lot about us.
-Women and men who no longer feel are the most dangerous.
-They put a ton.
-Good taste implies very delicate perfume, a pschit or two.
+Yes, at one time, overly heady perfumes were forbidden to the staff of some New York gourmet restaurants.
+The way we perfume ourselves says a lot about us.
+Women and men who no longer feel themselves are the most dangerous.
+They put on a ton of it.
+Good taste implies very delicate perfume, a spritz or two.
 Certain symbols like the handbag have become almost as strong as perfume.
-But this has not always been the case!
-Twenty years ago, we wore a lot of perfume under a mink coat to go to the theatre.
+But that was not always the case!
+Twenty years ago, we used to wear a lot of perfume under a mink coat to go to the theater.

-You have been very faithful in love, in friendship, to Firmenich, to the commune of Vandoeuvres for forty years...
+You have been very loyal in love, in friendship, to Firmenich, to the commune of Vandœuvres for forty years...

-Perhaps out of fear of insecurity.
-I'm basically anxious.
-The stability reassures me.
+Maybe out of fear of insecurity.
+I am an anxious person deep down.
+Stability reassures me.
 I never improvise.
 I always go to the same shops, the same hotels and restaurants regardless of the country.
-These landmarks calm me down and keep my mind always open for creation.
-On the other hand, the true friendship of the heart, I take time to offer it.
-I'm afraid of being disappointed, and if I'm disappointed I can ignore the person for three generations.
+These landmarks calm me down and ensure that my mind always remains open to creation.
+On the other hand, true friendship of the heart, I take time to offer.
+I am afraid of being disappointed, and if I am disappointed I can ignore the person for three generations.

-Apart from your laboratory, do you try to create a vacuum or, on the contrary, to surround yourself with odors?
+Outside of your laboratory, do you seek to empty your mind or, on the contrary, surround yourself with smells?

-Each room in my house in Vandoeuvres is scented differently.
-Looks like an orthodox church.
+Each room in my house in Vandœuvres is scented differently.
+It feels like an Orthodox church.
 Even the dogs smell good.
 I change morning and evening.
-I sleep scented… Always from my creations.
+I sleep scented… Always with my creations.

-Does your nose help you outside of perfumery?
+Does your nose help you in anything other than perfumery?

-I usually go into zero mode to stop feeling.
-The only smells that I perceive in spite of myself are urine and fire.
-And it was life-saving during a flight from Geneva to New York, shortly after the crash of Swissair flight 111, which I took three times a month.
-I am comfortably seated.
-We are starting to cross the Atlantic.
-Suddenly, I think to myself “ouch is it going to be my turn?”.
-At the second, I see the stewardesses taking off their shoes, taking flashlights and leaving for the baggage hold.
-I make a sign to them that it comes from below!
-They run to see the commander.
-He calls me and tells me that Zurich wants to talk to me.
-Over the phone, I tell them what I smell: an overheated hair dryer, no smell of smoke.
-They deduce that it must be the heating for the animal compartment.
-They stop him.
-The smell goes away soon after.
-The beasts must have been cold!
+I usually put myself in zero mode to stop smelling.
+The only smells I can smell in spite of myself are urine and fire.
+And that was a lifesaver on a flight from Geneva to New York, shortly after the crash of Swissair flight 111, which I took three times a month.
+I was comfortably seated.
+We started to cross the Atlantic.
+Suddenly, I thought to myself, "Ouch, is it going to be my turn?"
+The second I saw the stewardesses take off their shoes, grab flashlights and go into the baggage hold.
+I signaled to them that it was coming from downstairs!
+They ran to see the captain.
+He called me and told me that Zurich wanted to speak to me.
+On the phone, I described what I smelled: a hairdryer overheating, no smell of smoke.
+They deduced that it must be the heater for the animal hold.
+They turned it off.
+The smell disappeared shortly after.
+The animals must have been cold!

-Today everything has a smell.
-More and more shops and hotels have an air freshener.
-You are regularly commissioned by companies to imagine their olfactory signature, i.e. an identity fragrance created to measure.
-How to explain this new volatile dimension of perfume?
+Today, everything has a smell.
+More and more shops and hotels have a room fragrance.
+You are regularly commissioned by companies to imagine their olfactory signature, i.e. a custom-made identity fragrance.
+How can we explain this new volatile dimension of perfume?

-What were your leads for imagining the smell of “Time”?
+What were your ideas for imagining the smell of “Time”?

 I went in two parallel identity directions.
-First of all, its historical dimension as a reference paper diary, serious, reliable, with velvety notes that aim to be reassuring and serene.
-Next, I wanted to evoke the digital, high-tech, daring and innovative era of the newspaper with a luminous beam of Calone-type synthetic molecules, rather fresh, sparkling, floral.
+First, its historical dimension as a reference paper newspaper, serious, reliable, with velvety woody notes that are intended to be reassuring, serene.
+Then, I wanted to evoke the digital, high-tech, bold and innovative era of the newspaper with a luminous beam of synthetic molecules like Calone, rather fresh, dazzling, floral.

 These molecules are one of Firmenich's technological strengths.

-Yes, we are the leaders of these nuggets that we keep "captives".
+Yes, we are the leaders in these nuggets that we keep "captive".
 Our palette of ingredients is unique in the world!
-It ranges from the most authentic natural notes to the most advanced innovations in biotechnology, including sustainable synthesis; all to ensure biodegradable creations, with a lot of naturalness.
-They are reserved for Firmenich perfumers, we only share them with large luxury houses that have integrated perfumers.
-They make it possible to develop perfumery and create new emotions.
-Writing takes on another dimension, notably with a whole range of aquatic, musky, sandalwood or praline notes.
+It ranges from the most authentic natural notes to the most cutting-edge innovations in biotechnology, including synthesis sustainable; all to ensure biodegradable creations, with a lot of naturalness.
+They are reserved for Firmenich perfumers, we only share them with the big luxury houses that have integrated perfumers.
+They allow perfumery to evolve and create new emotions.
+The writing takes on another dimension with in particular a whole palette of aquatic, musky, sandalwood or praline notes.
 Without them, perfumery would have remained sad!

 An intoxicating morning scent?

 Coffee.
-Even if I regret the standardization of taste since the advent of capsules, I find the experience of the perfect elixir magical.
-But the smell of coffee already floating in the air spoils all the fun.
-I set the alarm clock at 6:30 a.m. to be the first to get one.
+Even though I regret the standardization of taste since the advent of capsules, I find the experience of the perfect elixir magical.
+But the smell of coffee already floating in the air spoils all the pleasure for me.
+I set the alarm for 6:30 to be the first to make one.

 The musical notes that awaken your senses?

-The space in your home that you find most refreshing?
+The space in your home that you find most restorative?

-The terrace of our chalet overlooking the peaks, from the Aravis to Mont-Blanc.
-Unlike the valley, they pull me up.
-I like endless views, the sky, the sea, if possible with a landmark, a cloud, a sailboat, otherwise it's the abyss.
+The terrace of our chalet which overlooks the peaks, from the Aravis to Mont-Blanc.
+Unlike the valley, they pull me upwards.
+I like endless views, the sky, the sea, if possible with a point of reference, a cloud, a sailboat, otherwise it's the abyss.

 Your worst nightmare?

 The last flu that made me lose my sense of smell.
-After three days of depression, I found her again, I was like a dog, eyes closed, sniffing as far as possible.
+After three days of depression, I found it again, I was like a dog, eyes closed, sniffing as far as possible.

 A smell that bothers you?

 The smell of other people's barbecues.
-When you're in the garden in summer, after dinner, contemplating the flowers, and the neighbors are grilling sardines... it ruins the evening for me!
+When you're in the garden in summer, after dinner, looking at the flowers, and the neighbours are grilling sardines... it ruins my evening!

 A country where you could create a new perfume?

 Rajasthan.
-I stay in a sumptuous palace.
+I am staying in a sumptuous palace.
 Even the poorest are beautiful.
-Women sweep the street in colorful sari.
-More than smells, it's emotions that inspire me, a kind of serenity, even if it honks all the time, everywhere.
+Women sweep the street in colorful saris.
+More than smells, it is emotions that inspire me, a kind of serenity, even if the horns are honking all the time, everywhere.

 Profile